czbiohub-sf/cerebra/paper/paper.md

 Using the [vcfpy](https://pypi.org/project/vcfpy/) library we quickly identify shared variants across control/experimental matched VCF files, then write new VCFs that contain only the unique variants.
 These steps are performed by a [subprocess pool](https://pypi.org/project/pathos/) so that we can quickly process "chunks" of input in a [parallel](https://en.wikipedia.org/wiki/Multiprocessing) manner.
 There is also the option to limit the reported variants to those found in NCBI's [dbSNP](https://www.ncbi.nlm.nih.gov/books/NBK21088/) and the Wellcome Sanger Institute's [COSMIC](https://cancer.sanger.ac.uk/cosmic) databases.
-This option is designed to give the user a higher degree of confidence in the pathogenic nature of each variant -- if independent experiments have reported a given variant in human tissue, there is a higher likilihood that it is pathogenic.
+This option is designed to give the user a higher degree of confidence in the pathogenic nature of each variant -- if independent experiments have reported a given variant in human tissue, there is a higher likelihood that it is not an artifact.
 The output of `germline-filter` is a set of trimmed-down VCF files.

 If you have access to "control" tissue and your experimental question is concerned with differences between tumor/pathogenic tissue and control tissue, then `germline-filter` is the right place to start.